tdwaf/doc.jp/docs/resources/not-using.md

 - [Japanese Podcast Spreadsheet](https://docs.google.com/spreadsheets/d/17P2dBQHnBnHcG3ua_24IO6sP9RDC-5b3WHV9Ri2N5qU/edit#gid=0): Has a huge list of podcasts in Japanese.
 There's also a list (starter pack), that's sorted by Japanese level.

 ### Sentence Search

-- [Immersion Kit](https://www.immersionkit.com/): Made by game gengo (amazing youtuber!).
-You can search sentences from anime, games, etc. with translation.

 - [Youglish](https://youglish.com/japanese): Sentences sourced from YouTube video subtitles.
 Great tool for pronunciation as the words are said by native speakers speaking naturally.